Georgia vs. Kentucky NCAA Football Odds, Plays and Insights | October 16, 2021

 - This season, the Bulldogs have two against the spread wins in three games as a favorite of 21.5 points or more.

-- Georgia is 4-1 against the spread and 5-0 overall this season when the team notches more than 17.5 points.
+- Georgia is 4-1 against the spread and 5-0 overall in games when it puts up more than 17.5 points.

-- In games that Georgia totals over 305 yards, the team is 4-1 against the spread and 5-0 overall.
+- Georgia is 4-1 against the spread and 5-0 overall when the team picks up over 305 yards.

-- This year, the Bulldogs have turned the ball over seven times, three more than the Wildcats' takeaways (4).

 - Find the latest spread and moneyline odds for Georgia at SISportsbook.